I create financial plans. I love plans and planning. In fact, I'm pretty passionate about it.

 The inheritance is less than what you thought it would be.

-We'll be here to help you with the low points and we'll celebrate alongside you at the high points.
-Our job is to hone in and make small, but probably many, course corrections over your entire life.
+I'll be here to help you with the low points and I'll celebrate alongside you at the high points.
+My job is to hone in and make small, but probably many, course corrections over your entire life.

 The course corrections with the pilot on board are what really matter.